tolingo/file-convert/README.md

 * Add CLI
 * Add different adapter than Google?

-## Gloss
+## License

-Copyright © 2014 [Roman Ernst](http://farbenmeer.net), released under MIT license - sponsored by [tolingo GmbH](http://tolingo.com)
+file-convert is Copyright © 2014 [Roman Ernst](http://farbenmeer.net) and [tolingo GmbH](http://tolingo.com) and may be redistributed under the terms specified in the [LICENSE](https://github.com/tolingo/file-convert/blob/master/LICENSE) file.

-.. without warranty of any kind!